Growing Australian native daisies by colour and climate - Minimalist Gardener

 A lesser-known annual with soft pink blooms and fine, upright foliage.
 The flowers form in loose clusters at the stem tips rather than as single heads, giving the plant a slightly different texture to the classic everlasting.
 It germinates readily from seed after autumn rain and flowers through late winter and spring, making it particularly valuable in the garden at a time when colour is scarce.
 Beautiful in wildflower meadows and naturalistic gardens.

-Pink clusters everlasting (Schoenia cassiniana) > Minimalist Gardener > News and Resources
+Pink clusters everlasting (Schoenia cassiniana) — Minimalist Gardener

 Mark Marathon, CC BY-SA 3.0, via Wikimedia Commons